The leader of the Solomon Islands visited Beijing. Here is why that's important

 "Pacific states are keen to talk to Beijing at the moment, for the first time," Miller said.
 "They've suddenly got a viable second option other than taking what Australia and New Zealand are prepared to give them.
 So there is a real great game on in the Pacific."

-The Pacific Island countries — fresh out of colonialism and extremely rich in natural resources — just want to develop and tackle issues important to them like climate change, Iti Iti, a senior lecturer at Victoria University in Wellington, said.
+The Pacific Island countries — fresh out of colonialism and extremely rich in natural resources — just want to develop and tackle issues important to them like climate change, Iati Iati, a senior lecturer at Victoria University in Wellington, said.

 "Their position has always been, they just want to develop and they want to secure for themselves their autonomy and their sovereignty," he said, noting that the Pacific actually sits in a very good place: with two big players in the world (China and the United States) competing for their loyalty.